dweb-camp-2019/organizing/notes/2019-04-05-kick-off-week/README.md

 In 2016, DWeb Summit involved mostly builders of technologies.
 In 2018, participants represented multiple disciplines and efforts were made to broaden gender, ethnic and geographic diversity.
-In organizing the third event, our first Camp, we hope to more deeply explore who is represented and create more meaningful representations by curating for truly inclusive spaces.
+In organizing the third event, our first Camp, we hope to more deeply explore who is represented and create more meaningful representations by thoughtful curation, supportive structures like support circles, and encouraging multi-disciplinary projects that span many groups.
 With increased emphasis on decentralized physical infrastructures, we bring whole new discussion threads about infrastructural governance and "below-IP" projects and protocols that have established communities in the Global South.
-We are transitioning to open planning processes and exploring use of open source tools, drawing inspirations from events large and small from ScuttleCamp and Our Networks to Chaos Computer Camp and Burning Man.
+We are transitioning to open planning processes and exploring use of open source tools, drawing inspiration from events large and small from ScuttleCamp and Our Networks to Chaos Communication Camp and Burning Man.
 We are also very excited for this gathering to take place at a venue with very aligned aspirations, and will allow us to connect with decentralized processes of nature and defocus our primarily digital experiences.

 We hope to document a large part of the planning process on [our GitHub](https://github.com/dweb-camp-2019/), in hopes to transition into a volunteer-run event and become replicable in other places around the world, collectively under the DWeb brand if they choose.